ipfs/specs/protocol/README.md

 - universal: any datastructure can be represented as a merkledag
 - decentralized: objects can be created by anyone, without centralized writers

-These yield many useful properties for the system as a whole:
+In turn, these yield properties for the system as a whole:

 - links are content addressed
 - objects can be served by untrusted agents